 The scope of the UM Program is comprehensive and applies to all eligible members across all product types, age categories and range of diagnoses.
-The UM Program incorporates all care settings including preventive care, emergency care, primary care, specialty care, acute care, short-term care, post-acute services and ancillary care services.
+The UM Program incorporates all care settings including preventive care, emergency care, primary care, specialty care, acute care, short-term care, post-acute services, residential and ancillary care services.
+The services include medical and behavioral.
 The Plan does not engage in the practice of medicine or act to impinge or encumber the independent medical judgment of treating physicians or health care providers.